 Marianna Kudlyak, Damba Lkhagvasuren and Roman Sysuyev

-We use novel high-frequency panel data on individuals' job applications from a job posting website to study how job seekers direct their applications over the course of job search.
-We find that at the beginning of search, applicants are sorted across vacancies by education.
-As search continues, education becomes a weaker predictor of which job a job seeker applies for, and an average job seeker applies for jobs that are a first-week choice of less educated job seekers.
-In particular, between week 2 and 26, the correlation between a job seeker's education and our measure of the type of job he applies for drops by 33 percent, with half of the drop happening by week 5.
-We interpret these findings to suggest that search is systematic, whereby a job seeker samples high wage opportunities (conditional on his belief about the probability of meeting the job requirements) first and lower wage opportunities later.
-The findings are consistent with the literature that documents declining reservation or desired wages, and provide evidence in favor of theories of job seekers' learning.
+We use novel high-frequency panel data on individuals' job applications from a job posting website to study how job seekers direct their applications over the course of a job search.
+We find that at the beginning of search there is sorting of applicants across vacancies by education.
+As the search continues, education becomes a weaker predictor of which job a job seeker applies for, and an average job seeker applies for jobs that are a first-week choice of less educated job seekers.
+The findings suggest that search is systematic, whereby a job seeker samples high-wage opportunities first and lower-wage opportunities later.
+The findings are consistent with the literature that documents declining reservation wages and provide evidence in favor of theories of job seekers' learning.

 (Note: This paper was initially posted under the title "Sorting by Skill Over the Course of Job Search.")